-BACKGROUN ND .154 SECTION 1 Section 1.1 Section 1.2 Introduction .154 SECTION 2 You can get help from government organizations that are not connected with us Section 2.1 Where to get more information and personalized assistance SECTION 3 Section 3.1 To deal with your problem, which process should you use?
-COVERAGE I DECISIONS AND APPEALS .156 Section 4.1 Section 4.2 Section 4.3 A guide to the basics of coverage decisions and appeals .
-156 .
-157 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal .158 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care .
-158 Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) .
-159 Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) .
-163 Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care? .167
+BACKGROU ND .154 SECTION 1 Section 1.1 Introduction What to do if you have a problem or concern Section 1.2 What about the legal terms?
+SECTION 2 You can get help from government organizations that are not connected Section 2.1 with us SECTION 3 Section 3.1 To deal with your problem, which process should you use?
+Should you use the process for coverage decisions and appeals?
+Or should you use the process for making complaints?
+COVERAGE DECISIONS AND APPEALS .156 SECTION 4 Section 4.1 Section 4.2 A guide to the basics of coverage decisions and appeals Asking for coverage decisions and making appeals: the big picture How to get help when you are asking for a coverage decision or making an appeal .156 Section 4.3 Which section of this chapter gives the details for your situation?
+SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal .158 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care .
+158 Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) .159 Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?